her/enlighten/README.md

 After my eyes grew tired from using dark themes (especially during the day), I began searching for a light theme.
 In my quest to try different light themes I found that I was compromising readability with pastel colors.
-Low saturation and other maladies that kept me from enjoying and sticking to a light theme.
+Low saturation and other maladies kept me from enjoying and sticking to a light theme.

 The goal of this project is to develop the world's most beautiful and legible light theme for every day use.
 It should be accessible to everyone, adaptable to